 What Additional Questions Should You Ask?

-Sometimes it’s hard to know what questions you should ask about your estimate.
+Sometimes, knowing what questions you should ask about your estimate is hard.
 Not everyone getting roof repairs or roof replacement is a roofing expert.
 Below are some questions that your roofing contractor should be able to answer before you sign:

 - Does the estimate include tax?

-- Are they are looking at the entire roofing project or just quoting the shingles or tiles?
+- Are they looking at the entire roofing project or just quoting the shingles/roofing material?
 (This could be why the quote is low.)

 - What is the process if they find more damage than was originally found during the inspection?